 About concessions for homes

-When you have land in Queensland transferred to you that you’ll use as your home, you may be able to claim a concession that reduces the amount of duty you have to pay.
+When you buy or acquire a residence or vacant land on which you intend to build your first home, you may be able to claim a concession that reduces the amount of transfer duty you have to pay.

-If you meet certain eligibility requirements, the duty may be reduced to the point where you don’t have to pay anything.
+If the property you acquire will be your first home and you meet certain eligibility requirements, the duty may be reduced to the point where you don’t have to pay anything, depending on the value of the property.

 - home concession—if you’re acquiring a residence that you intend to occupy as your home